CliCli-Editor/lualib/UpdateLog.md

   * `y3.config.cache.ui = true`，When enabled, the UI's child control relationships are cached.
 This option can be enabled only if the map does not operate the UI in the ECA。

 `2024-7-25`
-+ Provides enumerations for arguments to 'y3.ui.play_timeline_animation'
++ Provides enumerations for arguments to 'clicli.ui.play_timeline_animation'

 `2024-7-24`
 + Add event：